christopher-besch/homepage/src/articles/07_lvim_in_distrobox/lvim_in_distrobox.md

 ---

 You're missing that one program that isn't available in your Linux distro?
-With [Distrobox](https://distrobox.privatedns.org), the 'Linux Subsystem for Linux', you can install it anyways.
+With [Distrobox](https://distrobox.privatedns.org), the 'Linux Subsystem for Linux,' you can install it anyways.
 This article explains how to do that with the example of installing [LunarVim](https://www.lunarvim.org) on Red Hat.

 LunarVim's dependencies aren't part of Red Hat's official repositories.